ndsev/zswag/README.md

 * **API-Key Header:** If a called endpoint requires an API-Key Header, zswag will either apply the `api-key` setting, or verify that the HTTP config contains a header key-value pair with the required name, *case-sensitive*.
+* **OAuth2 Client Credentials:** If a called endpoint requires OAuth2 authentication, zswag will **automatically acquire, cache, and refresh** access tokens from the configured OAuth2 token endpoint.
+The client handles the entire OAuth2 client credentials flow transparently, including token expiry and refresh. **Note:** Only the `clientCredentials` flow is supported.
+See the [OAuth2 configuration section](#persistent-http-headers-proxy-cookie-and-authentication) for detailed setup instructions.

 **Note**: If you don't want to pass your Basic-Auth/Bearer/Query/Cookie/Header credential through your [persistent config](#persistent-http-headers-proxy-cookie-and-authentication),